tripup-company/tripup-company.github.io/README.md

 my-cruise-excursion.com (co.uk) or meine-landausfluege.de (.ch)

 We have got 4 intergation types for our partners, those are disribed bellow.
-In the navigation menue above you can quick jump to the integration type you are interessted in.
+In the navigation menu above you can quick jump to the integration type you are interessted in.

 ## Affiliate links
 There are 2 types of partner links.